tshradheya/shrad-foodpanda-de/README.md

 ### Task2:

 - This is equivalent of performing a group by `country` and a count(*) aggregate
-- Hence I used pandas to mimic the same
+- Hence I used pandas to mimic the same.
+And then I used `max()` to get all countries with the max number of ports

 ### Task3: